divio/divio-cloud-docs/background/project-about-boilerplates.rst

 projects can be created quickly with the same tooling set up as soon as the project is created.

-A Boilerplate can be used to define any project-level components and processes that are to be re-used (note that *Python* components will be handled by our addon system and PIP, not by Boilerplates) but will typically take care of a project's frontend set-up.
+A Boilerplate can be used to define any project-level components and processes that are to be re-used (note that *Python* components will be handled by our addon system and Pip, not by Boilerplates) but will typically take care of a project's frontend set-up.

 For example, a Boilerplate will define how the Django templates are structured and make opinionated